Adekemi72/MY-LITA-PROJECT-/README.md

 ---

-💻 Technology Stack and Skills
+💻 Technology Skills or Tools

 SQL: To perform data cleaning, transformations, and calculations.